-We found out a few days later from a pathology report that they had gotten all the cancer.
-Their recommendation was to go home (after a few days rest and recovery in SLC) and after a month… try to get pregnant.
+Within the week, we received the pathology report that showed they had gotten all the cancer.
+Their recommendation was after a month… try to get pregnant.

-Miracle 6 – Within 6 weeks we were pregnant with our oldest son.
-Yeah… six miracles.
+Within 6 weeks we were pregnant with our oldest son.

 There’s a lot of questions a story like this turns up… too many to mention.